End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Finite sample identification error bounds

 \subsection{Implications for data-driven control of nonlinear systems}

 As already discussed, Koopman operator theory~\citep{koopman:1931,mauroy:mezic:susuki:2020} allows to accurately represent nonlinear systems by higher-dimensional bilinear systems~\citep{surana:2016,huang:ma:vaidya:2018}.
 Identifying this lifted bilinear system from data collected from the true system is an active field of research.
-Although (extended) dynamic mode decomposition~\citep{williams:kevrekidis:rowley:2015} is shown to suitably approximate the Koopman operator~\citep{korda:mezic:2018b,bevanda:sosnowski:hirche:2021} while being scalable to large-scale systems and robust w.r.t. noise~\citep{bevanda2024nonparametric,meanti2024estimating}, finite sample identification error bounds are usually hard to obtain for noisy systems~\citep{mezic2022numerical,nuske:peitz:philipp:schaller:worthmann:2023,philipp2024extended}.
+Although (extended) dynamic mode decomposition~\citep{williams:kevrekidis:rowley:2015} is shown to suitably approximate the Koopman operator~\citep{korda:mezic:2018b,bevanda:sosnowski:hirche:2021} while being scalable to large-scale systems and robust w.r.t. noise~\citep{bevanda:driessen:iacob:toth:sosnowski:hirche:2024,meanti2024estimating}, finite sample identification error bounds are usually hard to obtain for noisy systems~\citep{mezic2022numerical,nuske:peitz:philipp:schaller:worthmann:2023,philipp2024extended}.
 One particular challenge lies in the fact that we cannot sample from the high-dimensional lifted state-space directly, but only from the lower-dimensional original state-space, where the two are related by known lifting functions.
-At this stage, we emphasize that sampling in the original state space and lifting the samples afterwards does not violate the assumptions of Theorem~\ref{th:ApproxAllData}, thus this result can still be applied to a setting where the system is bilinear in a lifted state space.
-Regarding Theorem~\ref{th:ApproxAll}, the following proposition demonstrates for a particular choice of a lifting function, which has been widely used in the Koopman literature, that sub-Gaussian sampling in the lifted state space (Assumption~\ref{ass:sampling}) can still be satisfied, enabling the application of Theorem~\ref{th:ApproxAll} in this setup. \begin{lem} Consider a scalar random variable $x\stackrel{\text{i.i.d.}}{\sim} \uniform{a}$.
-Then, the random vector $\xi = ^\top$ is sub-Gaussian distributed with variance proxy \end{lem} \begin{pf} See Appendix~\ref{app:proofdistOfLifting}. \end{pf} Note that, while we provide the proof for a scalar variable $x$ for clarity of exposition, the Lemma~\ref{lemma:distOflifting} can be easily extended to vector-valued random variables, where $\sin(\cdot)$ is applied element-wise.
-Although we can show that a suitable sampling in the original state space ensures the necessary sub-Gaussian sampling in the lifted space for a specific lifting function, it remains an open question for general lifting functions.
-However, we suspect that Lemma~\ref{lemma:distOflifting} can be extended to other classes of lifting functions using bounded sampling.
-Further, we note that the derived upper bound of the variance proxy is not sharp, but shows that lifted samples are sub-Gaussian distributed.
-Finding the necessary exact variance proxy (or a tight lower bound) is left for future research.
+Here, we emphasize that sampling in the original state space and lifting the samples afterwards does not violate the assumptions of Theorem~\ref{th:ApproxAllData}.
+Thus, this result can still be applied to a setting where the system is bilinear in a lifted state space.
+Regarding Theorem~\ref{th:ApproxAll}, the following proposition demonstrates for a particular choice of a lifting function, which has been widely used in the Koopman literature~\citep{mauroy:mezic:susuki:2020}, that sub-Gaussian sampling in the lifted state space (Assumption~\ref{ass:sampling}) can still be satisfied, enabling the application of Theorem~\ref{th:ApproxAll} in this setup. \begin{lem} Consider a scalar random variable $x\stackrel{\text{i.i.d.}}{\sim} \uniform{a}$.
+Then, the random vector $\xi = ^\top$ is sub-Gaussian distributed with variance proxy \end{lem} \begin{pf} See Appendix~\ref{app:proofdistOfLifting}. \end{pf} Although we provide the proof for a scalar variable $x$ for clarity of exposition, Lemma~\ref{lemma:distOflifting} can be easily extended to vector-valued random variables, where $\sin(\cdot)$ is applied element-wise.
+While we show that a suitable sampling in the original state space ensures sub-Gaussian sampling in the lifted space for a specific lifting function, this remains an open question for general lifting functions.
+However, we conjecture that Lemma~\ref{lemma:distOflifting} can be extended to other classes of lifting functions using bounded sampling, where similar results hold for Lipschitz continuous lifting functions~\citep[Theorem 2.26]{wainwright2019high}.
+Further, note that the derived upper bound of the variance proxy is not sharp, but shows that lifted samples are sub-Gaussian distributed.
+In particular, the identification error bounds in Theorem~\ref{th:ApproxAll} require the exact variance proxy $\sigma_x^2$ or a lower bound which would result in a underestimation of the true \ac{SNR}.
+Finding the exact variance proxy (or a tight lower bound) and a dedicated analysis for commonly used lifting functions are interesting directions for future research.